 In Texas, you are required to wait at least 60 days after filing a petition before your divorce is granted.
 However, domestic violence can expedite this timeline.
 For your safety, the judge may waive the 60-day waiting period and grant you a divorce sooner.
 Concurrent with this, the judge may issue a temporary restraining order or a temporary protective order against the abuser.

 How Will It Affect My Child Custody Case?

-A temporary restraining order can be used to keep an abusive spouse from contacting the victimized spouse.
+A temporary restraining order or temporary protective order can be used to keep an abusive spouse from contacting the victimized spouse.
 But it can also keep a parent from contacting his or her child if a judge believes the circumstances warrant it.
-Judges, aware of the very real dangers posed by domestic violence, are likely to err on the side of caution in rendering these decisions.
+Judges, aware of the very real dangers posed by domestic violence, are generally more likely to err on the side of caution in rendering these decisions.

 The impact of domestic violence on a parent’s relationship with his or her child does not end with temporary restraining orders.
 Judges in custody cases must also make long-term decisions about how the parents will share time with the child.
 The default rule in custody cases is to order joint conservatorship (a term loosely equivalent to custody).
 However, if the court finds history and pattern of family violence in the case, it is required to appoint one parent as the sole managing conservator of the children.
 The court may also decide to limit possession of or access to the children either temporarily, or permanently.

-Unfortunately, many parents make false or exaggerated claims of domestic violence in order to gain an advantage in custody matters.
+Unfortunately, some parents make false or exaggerated claims of domestic violence in order to gain an advantage in custody matters.
 In some cases, a court may determine that domestic violence has occurred but still rule that the abusive parent should have visitation rights.
-If you are a parent faced with baseless accusations of abuse or are concerned about how they may impact visitation, you need aggressive legal defense to ensure that your rights are protected.
+If you are a parent faced with baseless accusations of abuse or are concerned about how they may impact visitation, you need an effective legal defense to ensure that your rights are protected.

 To receive alimony (spousal support) in most Texas cases, a spouse must have been married for at least 10 years.
 However, a spouse may also receive support if there was a conviction for a domestic violence offense in the two years prior to filing.
-This also applies to cases in which a spouse received a deferred adjudication of domestic violence.
+This also applies to cases in which a spouse received a deferred adjudication of an offense.
 A spouse still must prove that he or she needs support, and that requires examination of the spouse’s financial resources and investigation of his/her needs.

 Texas is a community property state, which means that most property acquired during marriage is owned jointly by both spouses.
 A court must divide this property upon divorce, but the division will not necessarily be 50/50.
 Instead, the judge must determine what is “just and right” in rendering its decision.

 Domestic violence will likely influence what the judge determines to be just and right.
-For example, in many domestic violence cases, the abused spouse must relocate and find a new job.
+For example, in many cases, the abused spouse must relocate and find a new job.
 This is a factor that will probably affect the outcome of the property division.
 The court may also consider fault in the break-up of the marriage.
 If one party is guilty of “cruel treatment”, then the court may order a disproportionate share of the assets to the affected party.

 How Youngberg Law Firm Can Help

-At Youngberg Law Firm, we take domestic violence accusations seriously.
-Victims deserve to have their voices heard when courts are making decisions about divorce, custody, and related matters.
+At the Youngberg Law Firm, we take domestic violence accusations seriously.
+Survivors deserve to have their voices heard when courts are making decisions about divorce, custody, and related matters.
 We also strive to make sure that survivors understand the limits of the effect the violence may have on the case.
-For instance, an abusive spouse may still be allowed visitation.
-And an abusive spouse may not be ordered to pay spousal support if the circumstances don’t warrant it.
-We help victims to know their rights and anticipate what the other spouse could argue.
+For instance, an abusive spouse may still be allowed visitation, or they may not be ordered to pay spousal support if the circumstances don’t warrant it.
+We help survivors to know their rights and anticipate what the other spouse could argue.

 If, on the other hand, you’ve been falsely accused of domestic violence, your rights may be in jeopardy.
 Domestic violence touches on every aspect of family law, including property division.
-Our firm will investigate the claims against you and fight for your rights in court.
+Our firm will help you fight for your rights in court.

 You have too much to lose in your family law case when domestic violence is involved.
-Contact Youngberg Law Firm today for a consultation and let us go to work for you.
+Call Youngberg Law Firm today for a consultation and let us go to work for you.